 Once they were searched and frisked, the group was allowed to get dressed again and was ordered to get into the van.
 The respondent recalls that, after a drive of about one hour, they arrived at a police station inside the city of Komotini.
-It was an official police station, and many officers in Greek police uniforms were present – the respondent thinks it must have been at least 8, “probably more”.
+It was an official police station, and many men in Greek police uniforms were present – the respondent thinks it must have been at least 8, “probably more”.

 After climbing some stairs, they entered.
 Inside, the respondent and the others were reportedly ordered to undress again, this time including their boxers.
 Afterwards, they only had their shirts and boxers returned.
 The respondent reported that they were subject to physical violence again at the police station.